What Abrasive Material to Use for Car Paint Correction

 - Wipe the area with a microfiber towel and spray clay lubricant again to remove any clay residue.
 If the surface is as smooth as glass, it is done.

 - The process is repeated to the rest of the car’s body.

 Clay bar is the least abrasive material used in a professional car detailing process.
 Clay bars can also be used for cleaning car windows.

-A rubbing compound or a cutting compound is an abrasive material that grinds the car surface, helps in hiding scratches or swirls, restores the original car paint and serves as a new layer of top coat.
+A rubbing compound or a cutting compound is an abrasive material that grinds the car surface.
+Additionally it helps hiding scratches or swirls, restores the original car paint and serves as a new layer of top coat.
 Here’s how it works:

 - Before applying a rubbing compound, wash down scratched areas with soap and water.
 Dry them with a cloth.

 - Remove the scratch until it reaches the surrounding paint layer.
 Use a sandpaper soaked in a soap and water solution to perform a smooth wet sanding.